- Why Register a Company in South Africa?

 i.
 Core Registration Forms (Generated by BizPortal)

-It includes: Company name, Registered address, Share structure (number and type of shares), Initial directors and shareholders, entered via Annexure A, which captures: Full names, Dates of birth, ID numbers or passport numbers, Residential addresses, and Consent signatures.
+- Form CoR 14.1 (Notice of Incorporation) it includes: Company name, Registered address, Share structure (number and type of shares), Initial directors and shareholders, entered via Annexure A, which captures: Full names, Dates of birth, ID numbers or passport numbers, Residential addresses, and Consent signatures.

+- Memorandum of Incorporation (MOI).
 Either the standard MOI (CoR 15.1A) or a custom MOI.
 This is uploaded if using a custom version.

 - Form CoR 19.1 (Founding Statement for a private company)